zhenXing-fr/smart_boat_sandbox/maritime-rl/maritime-rl-exercise.md

 ```

 ## Conclusion
 This exercise provides a comprehensive example of building a reinforcement learning system for maritime route optimization.
 It covers the full data pipeline from ingestion through Kafka, processing with Kafka Streams, storage in TimescaleDB, feature engineering, model training with RL, and visualization of results.

+For detailed step-by-step instructions, refer to the User Guide in the `docs/` directory.